Dates & Prices

 - Follow in the footsteps of Reginald Farrer, plant explorer & collector & author of The Dolomites: King Laurin’s Garden

-- One centre base with gentle walks to explore the magnificent 18 mountain peaks of this World Heritage Site landscape
+- One centre base with gentle walks from our hotel or using local transport to explore the magnificent mountain peaks of this World Heritage Site landscape

 - Welcoming family run hotel with excellent food